01. What is Wolbachia?

 03. How does the World Mosquito Program use Wolbachia?

 The WMP introduces Wolbachia into male and female Aedes aegypti mosquitoes in the laboratory and releases them into the wild.
-Aedes aegypti mosquitoes are the primary vector that transmit the Zika, dengue and chikungunya viruses.
+Aedes aegypti mosquitoes are the primary vector that transmit the Zika, dengue, chikungunya and yellow fever viruses.

 Once Wolbachia carrying mosquitoes are released, they breed with wild mosquitoes.
 Over time, the majority of mosquitoes carry Wolbachia.
-These mosquitoes have a reduced ability to transmit viruses to people, decreasing the risk of Zika, dengue and chikungunya outbreaks.
+These mosquitoes have a reduced ability to transmit viruses to people, decreasing the risk of Zika, dengue, chikungunya and yellow fever outbreaks.

 Our Wolbachia method can protect communities from mosquito-borne diseases without posing risk to natural ecosystems.
 Unlike most other initiatives, our method is natural and self-sustaining.